stanfeldman/PropertyInjector/README.md

 }
 ```

-And add this manager to your AppDelegate.
+And add this manager to your `AppDelegate` for UIKit projects and `App` object for SwiftUI projects.

 ```swift
 @UIApplicationMain